ObolNetwork/obol-docs/docs/advanced/lido_csm_walkthrough.md

 Uncomment and set `BUILDER_API_ENABLED=true`.

-`MEVBOOST_RELAYS=` to the URL of at least one of Lido's approved MEV relays [here](https://enchanted-direction-844.notion.site/6d369eb33f664487800b0dedfe32171e?v=8e5d1f1276b0493caea8a2aa1517ed65).
+Uncomment `MEVBOOST_RELAYS=` and set it to the URL of at least one of Lido's approved MEV relays [here](https://enchanted-direction-844.notion.site/6d369eb33f664487800b0dedfe32171e?v=8e5d1f1276b0493caea8a2aa1517ed65).
 Multiple relays must be separated by a comma.

 ### Step 6: Starting the Node